Chemical Reactions & Enzymes

 Did you…?

-• … finish your notes on the 2 content videos (video 5: chemical reactions & video 6: enzymes)?
+… finish your notes on the 6 content videos (Videos 1-4 on biological macromolecules and video 5: chemical reactions & video 6: enzymes)?

-• … review your terms to know and answer the big idea?
+… review your terms to know and answer the big idea for this week?